This article features a case study of a ukbathroomguru.com bathroom design & installation in Alwoodley, Leeds.

 The relocation of the bath under the window meant that the basin also had to be moved.

-Tight co-ordination between the trades was important here to position the basin accurately and ensure the electrical feed for the mirrored cabinet (that also had a shaver socket) was in the correct location.
+Tight coordination between the trades was important here to position the basin accurately and ensure the electrical feed for the mirrored cabinet (which also had a shaver socket) was in the correct location.

 The shower enclosure was dark prior to the bathroom redesign as the stud wall necessary to accommodate the previous layout blocked the natural light from the window opposite.